 I also wondered about this after last week’s Heart Sisters blog post (“How Long Does it Take to Heal From Open Heart Surgery?“).
 For example, when cardiac surgeons were asked what they were advising their open heart surgery patients in response to that one question, why were their answers all over the map – ranging from six weeks to one year or more?

 The research duo of Dr. Robert D. Parker and Dr. Jenny Adams knew that poor post-surgery outcomes were not necessarily the result of either the patient’s illness or the quality of medical care provided.
 Previous studies had already identified psychosocial issues linked with poor outcomes.
-Researchers suggest, for example, that patients who experienced depression or anxiety associated with their open heart surgery had higher hospital re-admission rates(1), and a higher mortality risk.(2)
+Researchers suggest, for example, that patients who experienced new onset depression or anxiety associated with their open heart surgery had higher hospital re-admission rates(1), and a higher mortality risk.(2)

 But why do heart patients who have had a successful surgical procedure end up feeling depressed or anxious?